Bipolar Disorder and Substance Abuse Treatment Center

 Also known as talk therapy, this involves identifying and changing unhelpful thoughts and behaviors with help from a licensed practitioner.
 Over the course of these sessions, your therapist can adopt different approaches.

-The most common is cognitive behavioral therapy, which is based on the concept that your thoughts, feelings, and behaviors are interconnected.
+The most common for bipolar disorder is cognitive behavioral therapy, which is based on the concept that your thoughts, feelings, and behaviors are interconnected.
 That means certain thoughts and subsequent feelings result in manic symptoms and substance abuse.
 Therefore, changing the way you think can ultimately improve your behavior.

 During these sessions, you’ll work with your therapist to identify what triggers your manic and depressive episodes.
 These could be certain events or situations, and how you feel about those events is what causes your behavior.
 Your therapist will help you develop coping strategies so you can respond to these feelings in a healthy way.
 They’ll also work on techniques that alleviate your manic symptoms and improve your functioning.